Dutton Speedwords: Potential improvements to Speedwords

 There are three potential improvements to Speedwords which would overcoming ambiguities, remove omissions or deficiencies, and overcome confusion.
 These were discussed.

 A major ambiguity is terminological.
 Dutton uses three terms interchangeably in TYDS.
-They are 'parent word' (page 9, 88), 'radical' (page 88) 'word-root' (page 51, 52), and 'word family' (page 89).
-He sometimes uses them identically, to mean the stem, that is an indivisible element TYS page 88).
-At other times he means the indivisible element plus prefix or suffix or the compounds of indivisible elements (TYDS, page 158).
+They are 'parent word', 'radical', 'word-root', and 'word family'.
+He sometimes uses them identically, to mean the stem, that is an indivisible element.
+At other times he means the indivisible element plus prefix or suffix or the compounds of indivisible elements.
 By doing so he lacks the ability to distinguish between them.
 It would be much simpler to reserve the three terms for the indivisible element and then use the term "extension" for the addition of prefix or suffix.
 "Compound" would retain its existing usage.
-Even more confusingly he adds another term 'word familities' (TYDS, page 89).
+Even more confusingly he adds another term 'word familities'.
 It is not clear whether this refers to the indivisible element plus all its prefixes and suffixes.
 Dutton also refers to "keywords" meaning the basic or essential stem words to which prefixes and suffixes are added.
 So, this means there is ambiguity for the learner on what is the basic vocabulary of Speedwords.
 Some further research is underway to see if this can be clarified.

 There is an obvious omission and deficiency.
 These could have easily been rectified by Dutton using his personal knowledge and included in an expanded TYDS edition.

 The major omission is a description of his rationale behind formulating the Speedwords he has chosen.
-In his opening chapter of all editions of Teach Yourself Dutton Speedwords titled "Dutton Speedwords Analysed" (TYDS, pages 7–9) he describes some of the principles he used.
+In his opening chapter of all editions of Teach Yourself Dutton Speedwords titled "Dutton Speedwords Analysed" he describes some of the principles he used.
 For example, using Horn's analysis of frequently used words to determine how much to abbreviate or truncate his Speedword vocabulary, and, drawing on words common to several European languages.
 But this does not equate to a systematic account of how new technical words and expressions could be added to the Speedword vocabulary.
 Nor does it show that the existing Speedwords were wisely chosen.